NuclearGeekETH/NFT_Generator/README.md

 Copy the repository to your local drive

+## Setup ##

+setup a virtual environment and activate it and then install the requirements

+    virtualenv venv
+    . venv/bin/activate
+    pip install -r requirements.txt

-You should be able to just install missing dependencies with pip and run generate.py to generate your first collection of Framed Eyes made by NuclearGeek.
+Run generate.py to generate your first collection of Framed Eyes made by NuclearGeek.

 To create a custom collection: